 In order to enable the various parties involved in the ICRMS to adequately carry out their duties within that system, special information flows are defined between the various levels of control and the competent management and control bodies, suitably coordinated in terms of content and times.

-In addition to the information flows described in the paragraphs below, special information flows are also established between the corporate Functions assigned to second and third level controls.
-In particular, the Managers of the second level control Functions notify the Head of Internal Auditing of the critical issues found while carrying out their activities, which could be of interest to the Internal Auditing Function in conducting the checks within its remit.
-In turn, the Head of Internal Auditing informs the Managers of the other control Functions about any inefficiencies, weakness or irregularities found during the verifications conducted on a specific areas or matters falling within the remit of such Functions.
+In addition to the information flows described in the paragraphs below, special information flows are also established between the corporate Departments assigned to second and third level controls.
+In particular, the Managers of the second level control Departments notify the Head of Internal Auditing of the critical issues found while carrying out their activities, which could be of interest to the Internal Auditing Department in conducting the checks within its purview.
+In turn, the Head of Internal Auditing informs the Managers of the other control Departments about any inefficiencies, weaknesses or irregularities found during the verifications conducted on specific areas or matters falling within the purview of such Departments.

-Main characteristics of the internal control and risk management systems in place in relation to the financial reporting process (Compliance Model pursuant to Law 262/2005)
+Main characteristics of existing internal control and risk management systems in relation to the financial reporting process (Compliance System pursuant to Law No. 262/2005)

-The Internal Auditing Function has developed the Compliance Model pursuant to Law 262/2005 in order to analyze the material items of Fincantieri's consolidated financial statements and to trace back to the corporate processes that assist in the formation/preparation of economic-financial information.
-This Compliance Model, among other things: i) defines the specific components of administrative-accounting disclosure, providing for a system of administrative-accounting procedures that is supported and, occasionally, suitably supplemented by "risk and control Matrices"; and ii) defines procedures and timetables for the administrative-accounting risk assessment process, in order to identify the most important processes for the purposes of accounting and financial disclosure.
+The Internal Auditing Department has developed the Compliance System pursuant to Law No. 262/2005 to analyse the significant items of Fincantieri's consolidated financial statements and to trace back to the corporate processes that assist in the formation/preparation of economicfinancial information.
+This Compliance System, among other things: i) defines the specific components of administrativeaccounting disclosure, envisaging a system of administrative-accounting procedures that is supported and, occasionally, suitably supplemented by "risk and control Matrices"; and ii) defines procedures and timetables for the administrative-accounting risk assessment process, to identify the most important processes for the purposes of accounting and financial disclosure.

-Fincantieri has adopted the following programme of activities to support the certifications due pursuant to Law 262/2005:
+Fincantieri has adopted the following program of activities to support the certifications due pursuant to Law No. 262/2005: